Hyrlos/Artefacts-Guiding-Feature-models-synthesis-from-User-Stories-An-Exploratory-approach/README.md

 # Artefact for the article: Guiding-Feature-models-synthesis-from-User-Stories-An-Exploratory-approach
 The main file is **FCA-RCA-FM.ipynb**.
-A source file write in python3 with jupyter notebook.
+A source file written in python3 with jupyter notebook.
-The detailed table are available in **TablesUStoFM.ods** (open with LibreOffice Calc).
+The detailed tables are available in **TablesUStoFM.ods** (open with LibreOffice Calc).

 ## Depedency (exported from a virtual environement using jupyter notebook):
 absl-py==0.13.0